-This analysis of opportunities at Fort Sill, Oklahoma is one of a suite of analyses being conducted at Army installations as follow-on to the 2005 study.
-The goal is to revisit potential renewable opportunities and focus on projects with a size of at least 1-MW, updating the analysis for changes in economics, incentives, knowledge about the available renewable resource, and other factors.
-In addition, IMCOM has directed PNNL to evaluate the potential for biomass, waste to energy, and retrofitting heating and cooling systems in existing buildings with ground source heat pumps (GSHPs).
-Retrofitting with GSHPs is obviously not an electricity generation opportunity, but it is an opportunity for significant energy savings and replacement of fossil fuels across the DoD.
-In addition, shale gas development is typically for thermal fuel generation, although electricity can be generated in a manner similar to land fill gas.
+This analysis of opportunities at Fort Campbell is one of the suite of analyses being conducted at Army installations as follow-on to the 2005 study.
+The goal is to revisit potential renewable opportunities, updating the analysis for changes in economics, incentives, knowledge about the available renewable resource, and other factors.
+It is focused on any size project greater than 1 MW.
+In addition, IMCOM has directed PNNL to evaluate the potential for biomass, waste-to-energy, and retrofitting heating and cooling systems in existing buildings with ground source heat pumps (GSHPs).
+Retrofitting with GSHPs is obviously not an electricity generation opportunity, but it is an opportunity for significant energy savings and replacement of fossil fuels across DoD, and can contribute toward some renewable goals.
 As part of the analysis, IMCOM has directed PNNL to lay out the steps necessary to implement the project opportunities that are identified.

 The overall findings of this analysis are summarized in the main body of the report.
-The business case approach that underlies the analysis of each renewable technology is documented in Appendix A. Appendix B describes the analysis conducted on biomass and waste to energy technologies.
-Appendix C describes the geothermal analysis; Appendix D, the GSHP analysis; Appendix E, the solar analysis; Appendix F, the wind energy analysis; and Appendix J, shale gas analysis.
+The business case approach that underlies the analysis of each renewable technology is documented in Appendix A. Appendix B describes the analysis conducted on biomass and waste-to-energy technologies.
+Appendix C describes the geothermal analysis; Appendix D, the GSHP analysis; Appendix E, the solar analysis; Appendix F, the wind energy analysis, and Appendix G, shale gas.